-Because of California’s Proposition 65, we have to post the following warning:
+Because of California’s Proposition 65, some products we sell will have the following warning attached to the bottle, such as:

 What is California’s Proposition 65?